Research

 Prevalence and Incidence

 Studies have shown that people with a family history of brain aneurysms are more likely to have an aneurysm themselves.
 However, no studies have reported the prevalence and incidence of familial intracranial aneurysms (hereditary brain aneurysms) within the general population.
-This would give a valuable insight into the predicted number of total individuals affected by the condition and support the finalisation and updating of screening recommendations.
+This would give valuable insight into the predicted number of individuals affected by the condition and support the finalisation and updating of screening recommendations.

 Genomics